dullroar/miki/README.rst

 ::

-  $ cd /place/where/you/downloaded/or/cloned/the/files
+  $ cd /place/where/you/downloaded/or/cloned/the/files/
-  $ cp mwk newmeta ~/bin/. # Or wherever you keep your shell scripts.
+  $ cp mwk newmeta ~/bin/. # Or wherever you keep your personal shell scripts.
-  $ cd ~/bin
+  $ cd ~/bin/
   $ chmod ug+x mwk newmeta # Make them executable.

-* Copy ``ExampleTopic``, the ``makefile``, and three starter files, to your wiki.
+* Copy ``ExampleTopic``, the ``makefile``, and the markup starter files to your wiki.

-  * The three starter files are each an example of the three markup languages supported.
+  * The markup starter files are each an example of the markup languages supported.
   * You can read them for details of how to write links (I recommend running ``mwk``, so you can read the orignal markup files and compare them to their html output.)
-  * You can copy them to new files to get started ("starter").
+  * You can copy them to new files for an easy start on a new file.

 ::

-  $ cd /place/where/you/downloaded/or/cloned/the/files
+  $ cd /place/where/you/downloaded/or/cloned/the/files/
   $ cp -r ExampleTopic makefile adocStarter.adoc mdStarter.md rstStarter.rst $MWK/.

-* NOTE: ExampleTopic is for demo/test.
+* NOTE: ``$MWK/ExampleTopic/`` is for demo/test.

   * I recommend that you do not add any of your own files under that topic.
   * Start your own topic directories directly under ``$MWK``.
-  * You can leave ExampleTopic in your wiki, or delete it when you don't need the example anymore.
+  * You can leave ``ExampleTopic`` in your wiki, or delete it when you don't need the example anymore.

 Check the Installation